campfireunion/docs/docs/1.0/flipside/how-tos/recording-and-live-streaming/how-to-live-stream-from-flipside.md

-# How to record video in Flipside Studio
+# How to live stream from Flipside

-Here's how to record video in Flipside Studio.
+Here are the steps to live stream from Flipside.

 ## Requirements

-Recording video requires a PC with the following software installed.
-Follow the steps in the one-time setup for each app and from then on you can skip straight to the [recording steps](#recording-videos).
+Live streaming requires a PC with the following software installed and configured to stream to your platform(s) of choice.
+Follow the steps in the one-time setup for each app and from then on you can skip straight to the [live streaming steps](#live-streaming).

 - [Flipside Broadcaster](/docs/broadcaster)
 - [OBS Studio](https://obsproject.com/)

-> **Note:** If you're using the desktop version of Flipside Studio, you can skip using Flipside Broadcaster and capture Flipside Studio directly in OBS, unless you want to capture on a separate machine than the one you're using for VR.
+> **Note:** If you're using the desktop version of Flipside, you can skip using Flipside Broadcaster and capture Flipside directly in OBS, unless you want to capture on a separate machine than the one you're using for VR.

 ## One-time setup

 ### Flipside Broadcaster setup

 >**Note:** You only need to set up Flipside Broadcaster once.
-If you've done it already, skip to the **Recording videos** section.
+If you've done it already, skip to the **Live streaming** section.

 **Step 1.** Install Flipside Broadcaster on your PC.